acc-assignment-python-programming-I/sample_code/course-reference/user_manual.md

 ## Pet Peeves:
 - **Lack of Unity**: A fragmented team dynamic can be quite troubling.
 - **Mission Drift**: It's disheartening when team members lose sight of our objectives.

+## Background:
+- Military: US Army Vet
+- 2 years of teaching, and training
+- Master, Bachelor in Computer Science
+- Currently working as a software engineer for the Army
+- Immigrant: Vietnam